Sharp estimates, uniqueness and nondegeneracy of positive solutions of the Lane-Emden system in planar domains: Sharp estimates of and

 \section{Sharp estimates of \texorpdfstring{$\mu_{n,i}$}{} and \texorpdfstring{$v_n(x_{n,i})$}{}}

 In this section, we give sharp estimates of $\mu_{n,i}$, $v_n(x_{n,i})$ and $u_n(x_{n,i})$, and finish the proof of Theorem \ref{thm1}.
-To this aim, we need better estimates of $w_{n,i},z_{n,i}$ than the forms of \eqref{expansion-w-1} and \eqref{expansion-z-1}.
+To this aim, we need better estimates of $w_{n,i},z_{n,i}$ than the forms in \eqref{expansion-w-1}.
 In this section, for simplicity, we use the same notations as in Section 3 without introducing ambiguity.